webshuriken/space-tourism-website/README.md

 }
 ```

+I learned more about intergrating APIs with React apps.
+The NASA API is well documented so it was easy to implement.

 ### Continued development

 I would like to feel confortable using the history feature of react-router and also be able to implement it without having to read documentation.